The Curious Study of Water ConsciousnessWater

 Water Consciousness and the Consumer Market

-Unsurprisingly, the concept that water is able to remember and store energies has led to a wealth of opportunities in the commercial water industry.
-In addition to the commercial success of Masaru Emoto’s work, forward-thinking entrepreneurs worldwide have been able to find ways to bring energized water to the mainstream.
+Unsurprisingly, the idea that water is able to remember and store energies has led to a wealth of opportunities in the commercial water industry.
+In addition to the commercial success of Masaru Emoto’s work, forward-thinking entrepreneurs worldwide have capitalized on ways to bring energized water to the mainstream.

 One of the biggest success stories in this realm is St. Leonhards Quellen, a natural mineral water brand from the alpine region of Bavaria in southern Germany.
 St. Leonhard’s has developed a series of specially-bottled waters, the most commercially popular of which is their Mondquelle Vollmondabfüllung (meaning filled by the full moon fountain), which is only bottled once per month during the full moon to capture optimal energies.
 Their other products include a Sonnenquelle (which is said to contain the energy of the sun) and a Lichtquelle (which they claim contains the full rainbow spectrum- 7 different light frequencies).